RolandBurrows/sudokuru/README.md

 - [X] Find starting index (via the most filled complementary slice relative to the prime slice).
 - [X] Find any naked singles (only one digit remains possible to be placed in a cell) within rows/columns.
 - [X] Find any naked singles within 9x9 puzzle sub-boxes.
+- [ ] The Player's Method:
   - [ ] Find any hidden singles (only one digit can be inferred to be placed in a cell) within rows/columns.
   - [ ] Find any hidden singles within 9x9 puzzle sub-boxes.
   - [ ] Naked / Hidden pairs, triplets, qauds.
+- [ ] The Brute-force Finder
+  - [ ] Attempt to fill a given cell, and solve the puzzle.
+Backtrack when solution is not found and retry new values.

 Scaling Solutions:
 - [X] 2x2 puzzles.